-Economic and urban theorist Richard Florida underscores the importance of place as an integral component of prosperity.
-He documents the shift from that generations once chased the job and landed by coincidence in a particular city, to the current cohort that selects geography first and then lands the job. future The economy of the a.
+Economic and urban theorist Florida Richard underscores the of importance place as an integral component of prosperity.
+He documents the shift from that generations once chased the job and landed by coincidence in a particular city, to the current cohort that selects geography first and then lands the job.
+The future economy of the a.
 Per Capita Income